An Illinois nursing home was recently fined $25,000 for failing to follow

 (CPR).
 Tragically, the mistake resulted in the resident’s death.

-media reports, the nursing home resident was found unresponsive.
-While staff members
+According to media reports, the nursing home resident was found unresponsive.

-were attempting to revive her, another staff member mistakenly informed
+While staff members were attempting to revive her, another staff member

-them that the resident's medical chart included a do-not-resuscitate
+mistakenly informed them that the resident's medical chart included

 Unfortunately, medical professionals often misunderstand advance directives